alexzucca90/MagCAMB/README.md

 - modify params_mag.ini according to what you want to calculate
 - ./camb params_mag.ini

-If you use this code for a scientific work, please cite our paper, https://arxiv.org/abs/1611.00757, and the original CAMB paper, http://arxiv.org/abs/astro-ph/9911177.
+If you use this code for a scientific work, please cite our [paper](https://arxiv.org/abs/1611.00757), and the original [CAMB paper](http://arxiv.org/abs/astro-ph/9911177).

 Alex Zucca